 The Milescraft feather board is a versatile accessory.
 Its design features an attachment to miter bars of 3/4-inch and 5/8-inch dimensions.
 Also, it is easy to use.

-- It gives operators the freedom to place it on both sides of the blade and the fence.
+- It allows operators to place it on both the blade and fence sides.

 - It is extremely fast to set up due to its simple design.